cgreenblatt/map-app/README.md

 npm install

 ## Running

+In order to run this application, you will need to create a file in the src directory called api-key.js.
+In this file you will need to define and export your google api key.

+    export const API = "your google api key here"

 To run the application enter the following command on the command line in the map-app directory